Should you study data analytics or business analytics?

 Data analytics programs explore quantitative analysis techniques, modeling strategies, and associated technologies.

-Business analytics programs emphasize complex data analysis as a tool for solving specific real-world challenges that companies commonly face.
+Business analytics programs emphasize complex data analysis as a tool for solving specific real-world challenges commonly faced by companies.

 Both program types typically lead to master of science degrees, and both tend to cover the following: